Rogdham/pyzstd/index.rst

+.. title:: pyzstd moudle

-``pyzstd`` module provides classes and functions for compressing and decompressing data using Facebook's `Zstandard <https://github.com/facebook/zstd>`_ (or ``zstd`` as short version) algorithm.
+``pyzstd`` module provides classes and functions for compressing and decompressing data using Facebook's `Zstandard <https://github.com/facebook/zstd>`_ (or zstd as short version) algorithm.

-The interface provided by this module is very similar to that of Python's bz2/lzma module.
+The interface provided by this module is very similar to Python's bz2/lzma module.

-exception **ZstdError**
+.. py:exception:: ZstdError

-    This exception is raised when an error occurs when calling the zstd library.
+    This exception is raised when an error occurs when calling the underlying zstd library.

-function **compress(data, level_or_option=None, zstd_dict=None)**
+.. py:function:: compress(data, level_or_option=None, zstd_dict=None)

-    Compress *data* (a bytes-like object), return the compressed data as a bytes object.
+    Compress *data*, return the compressed data.

+    :param data: Data to be compressed.
+    :type data: bytes-like object
-    *level_or_option* argument can be an ``int`` object, in this case represents the compression level.
-It can also be a ``dict`` object for setting advanced parameters.
+    :param level_or_option: When it's an ``int`` object, it represents the compression level.
+When it's a ``dict`` object, it contains advanced parameters.
 The default value ``None`` means to use zstd's default compression level/parameters.

-    *zstd_dict* argument is pre-trained dictionary for compression, a ``ZstdDict`` object.
+    :type level_or_option: int or dict
+    :param zstd_dict: Pre-trained dictionary for compression.
+    :type zstd_dict: ZstdDict
+    :return: Compressed data
+    :rtype: bytes

 .. sourcecode:: python

+    >>> # use compression level
+    >>> compressed_dat = compress(raw_dat, 12)
+    >>> # use option
-    >>> option = {CompressParameter.compressionLevel:10,
+    >>> option = {CParameter.compressionLevel : 10,
     ...
-CompressParameter.checksumFlag:1}
+CParameter.checksumFlag : 1}
-    >>> d2 = compress(d1, option)
+    >>> compressed_dat = compress(raw_dat, option)

-function **decompress(data, zstd_dict=None, option=None)**
+.. note:: Compression level

+    Compression levels are just numbers that map to a set of compress parameters.
+The parameters may be adjusted by underlying zstd library after gathering some infomation, such as data size, using dictionary or not.

+    zstd library supports regular compression levels from 1 up to 22 (currently).
+Levels >= 20, labeled *ultra*, should be used with caution, as they require more memory.

+    zstd library also offers negative compression levels, which extend the range of speed vs. ratio preferences.

+    The lower the level, the faster the speed (at the cost of compression).

+    ``0`` means use default compression level, which is currently 3.
+    The minimum/maximum avaliable value :py:data:`compressionLevel_bounds`, both inclusive.

+.. py:function:: decompress(data, zstd_dict=None, option=None)

-    Decompress *data* (a bytes-like object), return the uncompressed data as a bytes object.
+    Decompress *data*, return the decompressed data.

-    *zstd_dict* argument is pre-trained dictionary for decompression, a ``ZstdDict`` object.
+    :param data: Data to be decompressed.
+    :type data: bytes-like object
+    :param zstd_dict: Pre-trained dictionary for decompression.
+    :type zstd_dict: ZstdDict

-    *option* argument is a ``dict`` object that contains advanced parameters.
+    :param option: A ``dict`` object that contains advanced parameters.
 The default value ``None`` means to use zstd's default decompression parameters.

-class **ZstdDict(dict_content)**
+    :type option: dict
+    :return: Decompressed data
+    :rtype: bytes

+.. py:class:: ZstdDict
-    Initialize a ZstdDict object, it can be used for compress/decompress.
-ZstdDict object is thread-safe.

-    Using dictionary, the compression ratio achievable on small data improves dramatically.
+    Represents a pre-trained zstd dictinary, it can be used for compression/decompression.
+Using zstd dictionary, the compression ratio achievable on small data improves dramatically.

+    ZstdDict object is thread-safe, and can be shared by multiple :py:class:`ZstdCompressor`/:py:class:`ZstdCompressor`.

+    .. py:method:: __init__(dict_content)

+        Initialize a ZstdDict object.

+        :param dict_content: Dictionary's content.
+        :type dict_content: bytes-like object
-    *dict_content* argument is dictionary's content, a bytes-like object.
+        :raises ValueError: If *dict_content* is not a valid zstd dictionary.

-    **dict_id**
+    .. py:attribute:: dict_id

-        ID of zstd dictionary, a 32-bit unsigned int value.
+        ID of zstd dictionary, a 32-bit unsigned integer value.

-    **dict_content**
+    .. py:attribute:: dict_content

         The content of the zstd dictionary, a bytes object.

-function **train_dict(iterable_of_chunks, dict_size)**
+Can be used with other programs.

+.. attention:: Using zstd dictionary

+    1. If you lose a zstd dictionary, you can't decompress the corresponding data.
+    2. zstd dictionary is vulnerable.
+    3. zstd dictionary can dramatically improve the compression ratio for small data (dozens of KB), but the effect on big data is not obvious.

+.. py:function:: train_dict(iterable_of_chunks, dict_size)

-    Train a zstd dictionary, return a ZstdDict object.
+    Train a zstd dictionary.

+    :param iterable_of_chunks: An iterable of samples.
+    :type iterable_of_chunks: iterable
-    *iterable_of_chunks* is an iterable of samples. *dict_size* is the dictinary's size, in bytes.
+    :param int dict_size: The zstd dictinary's size, in bytes.

-    In general:
+    :return: Trained zstd dictinary.
+    :rtype: ZstdDict

+.. tip:: Training a zstd dictionary

    1. A reasonable dictionary has a size of ~100 KB.
 It's possible to select smaller or larger size, just by specifying *dict_size* argument.
    2. It's recommended to provide a few thousands samples, though this can vary a lot.
    3. It's recommended that total size of all samples be about ~x100 times the target size of dictionary.

 .. sourcecode:: python